Los Angeles County Fire Department lifeguard logo.

 Summer schedules are full-time; five days a week for 40 hours with possible overtime.
 Peak summer season begins in the last week of June and lasts through the first week of September.

 During the rest of the year, recurrent lifeguards can make themselves available to work on an as-needed basis.
 New recurrent lifeguards must work a minimum of 20 shifts per year.
-Weather, ocean conditions and special events determine the amount of lifeguards hired each day.
+The number of lifeguards hired each day are based on weather, beach and ocean conditions, attendance, and special events.

 INTERESTED IN BECOMING A LACoFD LIFEGUARD?